openformation/react-hooks/packages/use-pagination/README.md

 # @openformation/use-pagination

-> Setup a pagination context and exposes helper to control
+> Sets up a pagination state and exposes helpers to control it

 ## Installation